auth0-blog/vue-express-auth/README.md

 ### Create the Auth0 API

 Next, click on "APIs" on the left menu.
 Click "Create API" and call it "Vue Express API" (or anything you'd like).
 For "Identifier", we recommend a URL such as `https://vue-express-api.com`.
 It doesn't have to be a publicly available URL and we'll never call it, it's just for naming purposes.
-You can leave "Signing algorithm" as is and the press "Create".
+You can leave "Signing algorithm" as is and then press "Create".

 That's all we need from the dashboard for now, but don't click out yet.
 We'll need to pull some of these values from the dashboard into our application soon.